18F/dtmo-hugo/content/handbook/travel-tdy/travel101.md

 **Before booking travel**
 - Get set up in DTS
-- Get a travel card
+- Get your travel card
-- Do your mandatory training in Trax
+- Do your mandatory training in TraX

 **1. Booking travel**
-- Create an itinerary for approval
+- Create an authorization for approval
 - Book a flight, train, or rental car
 - Book lodging
-- Estimate your costs / Per diem calculator
+- Estimate your expenses & per diem calculator
-- Submit your authorization
 - Combining official & personal travel
 - Frequent Traveler Programs
+- Review and submit your authorization

 **2. While traveling**
-- Dining receipts
+- Dining
-- More here

 **3. After traveling & vouchers**
 - Getting your voucher approved